 Counseling may be beneficial for people with dependent personality disorder.
 Counseling sessions focus on learning how to manage your anxiety and be more assertive.

-Other treatments, such as group therapy and social skills training, can help you manage symptoms.
+Other treatments, such as cognitive behavioral or group therapy can help you manage symptoms.

 There are no current guidelines to prevent dependent personality disorder.